natecook/jennajuby/site/content/post/new-york-city-autumn.md

 * **The MET garden rooftop** is amazing anytime of the year but in the fall it is majestic!
 The rooftop is open early April until late October.
-Last year it was only open till October 28th and I would dare to see it’s worth coming before then, just so you can experience it.
-Have a glass of red wine or warm cider as you look out onto the gleaming orange and yellow trees against stunning contrast of the downtown skyline.
+Last year it was only open until October 28th and I would dare to say it’s worth coming before then, just so you can experience it.
+Have a glass of red wine or warm cider as you look out onto the gleaming orange and yellow trees against the stunning contrast of the downtown skyline.